websight-io/docs/docs/docs/developers/development/page-editor/side-panel/index.md

 The two contexts that can be disabled are `edit:dialog` and `edit:panel`.

 ### Example 1
-In this example, we're showcasing how to hide a field on dialog and another one on the side panel.
+In this example, we're showcasing how to hide a `select` on the dialog and a `toggle` on the side panel.

 ```json
 {